Bleemeo Community Edition

 You should see the message Open Source MQTT connection established.

 To sum up what we did, we set up a working Time Series Database to store our metrics, we started a MQTT server, SquirrelDB Ingestor and a monitoring agent.
-The agent sends its metrics to MQTT, SquirrelDB Ingestor reads them and write them in SquirrelDB.
+The agent sends its metrics to MQTT, SquirrelDB Ingestor reads them and writes them in SquirrelDB.

 Grafana